-- Advocates for Resident’s when their legal rights have been violated or they are not receiving proper care or assistance
+- Advocates for Resident’s when their Rights have been violated or they are not receiving proper care or assistance

-- Investigates Concerns from the residents of nursing and adult care homes, or from others on their behalf, as they relate to resident’s rights, services, and benefits.
+- Investigates concerns from the residents of nursing and adult care homes, or from others on their behalf, as they relate to Resident Rights, services, and benefits.
 Complaints may be against facilities, government agencies, programs, or other services providers.

 - Mediates Disputes between long term care residents and facilities as well as private and government agencies on behalf of the residents.

-- Provides Technical Assistance to residents, families, and staff in areas including: care planning, family and resident councils, resident transfer and discharge, ling term care placement, etc.
+- Provides Technical Assistance to residents, families, and staff in areas including: care planning, family and resident councils, resident transfer and discharge, long term care placement, etc.